 The Company is subject to the possibility of loss contingencies arising in the ordinary course of business.
-These include but are not limited to: warranty cost on the products of the Company, breach of contract claims, claims for unauthorized use of third-party intellectual property, tax claims beyond assessed uncertain tax positions as well as claims for environmental damages.
+These include but are not limited to: warranty cost on the products of the Company, breach of contract claims, claims for unauthorized use of third party intellectual property, tax claims beyond assessed uncertain tax positions as well as claims for environmental damages.
 In determining loss contingencies, the Company considers the likelihood of a loss of an asset or the incurrence of a liability as well as the ability to reasonably estimate the amount of such loss or liability.
 An estimated loss is recorded when it is probable that a liability has been incurred and when the amount of the loss can be reasonably estimated.
 The Company regularly reevaluates claims to determine whether provisions need to be readjusted based on the most current information available to the Company.
-Changes in these evaluations could result in an adverse material impact on the Company's results of operations, cash flows or its financial position for the period in which they occur.
+Changes in these evaluations could result in adverse material impact on the Company's results of operations, cash flows or its financial position for the period in which they occur.

 With the adoption of FIN 48 in the first quarter of 2007, the Company applies a two-step process for the evaluation of uncertain income tax positions based on a "more likely than not" threshold to determine if a tax position will be sustained upon examination by the taxing authorities, as described in details in Note 5.
-In the second quarter of 2008 the Company identified new uncertain tax positions in one of its European tax jurisdictions, for which tax benefits totaling \$16 million were not recognized as at June 28, 2008.
-Except for this 2008 event, the amount of unrecognized tax benefits did not materially change during the second quarter of 2008.
+The amount of unrecognized tax benefits did not materially change during the first quarter of 2008.
 Nevertheless, events may occur in the near future that would cause a material change in the estimate of the unrecognized tax benefit.
 All unrecognized tax benefits would affect the effective tax rate, if recognized.
-Interest and penalties recognized in the consolidated balance sheets as at June 28, 2008 and December 31, 2007 and in the consolidated statement of income for the second quarter of 2008 and 2007 are not material.
-The tax years that remain open for review in the Company's major tax jurisdictions are from 1996 to 2008.
+Interest and penalties recognized in the consolidated balance sheets as at March 30, 2008 and December 31, 2007 and in the consolidated statement of income for the first quarter of 2008 and 2007 are not material.
+The tax years that remain open for review in the Company's major tax jurisdictions are from 1996 to 2007.

-21. Claims and Legal Proceedings
+21. Claims and Legal proceedings

-The Company has received and may in the future receive communications alleging possible infringements, in particular in the case of patents and similar intellectual property rights of others.
+The Company has received and may in the future receive communications alleging possible infringements, in particular in case of patents and similar intellectual property rights of others.
 Furthermore, the Company may become involved in costly litigation brought against the Company regarding patents, mask works, copy-rights, trade-marks or trade secrets.
 In the event that the outcome of any litigation would be unfavorable to the Company, the Company may be required to license the underlying intellectual property right at economically unfavorable terms and conditions, and possibly pay damages for prior use and/or face an injunction, all of which individually or in the aggregate could have a material adverse effect on the Company's results of operations, cash flows or financial position and ability to compete.